 - A valid driving license from your country of origin.

 - A German translation of that licence.
-Simply order your translation online via our partners at LingoKing.
+Simply order your translation online via our partners LingoKing.
+Calculate the price for your translation now.
 I’ve used them in the past to translate my birth certificate and their service is great.
-Quick and efficient, eliminating the need to phone or send emails trying to find a translator!
+Quick and efficient, everything is done online!

 - Your passport, or German ID card (Personalausweis).